angular/angular/aio/content/guide/animations.md

 In the above code snippet, both time and opacity inputs will be replaced during runtime.

-This allows you to reuse an Animation across different components.
-Use the `animation()` and `useAnimation()` API calls to acheive this.
+[AnimationOptions](https://angular.io/api/animations/AnimationOptions) allow you to reuse an animation across different components.
+Create a reusable animation in a seperate .ts file  using the [animation()](https://angular.io/api/animations/animation) method and export it as a const variable.
+You can then reuse it in any of your app components using the [useAnimation()](https://angular.io/api/animations/useAnimation) API.

 <code-example hideCopy language="typescript">
+// inside animation.ts

 import {animation, style, animate} from "@angular/animations";
 export var transAnimation = animation([ style({ height: "{{ height }}",